 Based on the shape of their head from ISO standards, you can count three types of ampoules: straight-stem (form B), funnel type (form C), and sealed (form D).
 ISO 9187-1:2010 specifies materials, dimensions, capacities, performance and packaging requirements for three forms of glass ampoule for injectable pharmaceutical products.

 Straight-stem ampoules and funnel-types have open ends for the customers to wash and sterilize before filling and sealing.
 Sealed ampoules instead have dome-shaped closed ends, which means that ampoules are supplied already sterilized.
+This is done prior to the ampoule going through their respective filling and sealing machines.
 Customers have to open them with a sharp flame before filling them and then reseal them.

 Ampoules also have different break systems.
 One point cut (OPC) refers to a small cut on the constriction of the ampoule and is paired with a colored dot mark for the position of the breaking cut.
 Color break ring (CBR) refers to an enamel ring applied around the constriction as a marker for the breaking cut.
 Scoring (SCO) refers to surface markings of the glass around the constriction part.

 Plastic ampoules are getting more popular in pharmaceutical companies.
 They are less costly to manufacture, easier to transport and store as they have better breaking resistance.
 Actually, they do not require tearing or cutting the top portion, because you can simply snap off the neck to open.
 Their manufacturing process offers more accurate dosages and prevents overfill of products, making it more efficient compared to glass.